jeremy43/special-goggles/README.md

 - Windows Server 2012 R2 with 2 Pascal Titan X GPUs and Intel Xeon CPU E5-2670 v2 @ 2.50GHz

 ## FAQ

-Q: It says `AttributeError: 'module' object has no attribute 'MultiProposal'`.

-A: This is because either
- - you forget to copy the operators to your MXNet folder
- - or you copy to the wrong path
- - or you forget to re-compile and install
- - or you install the wrong MXNet

-    Please print `mxnet.__path__` to make sure you use correct MXNet

-<br/><br/>
 Q: I encounter `segment fault` at the beginning.

 A: A compatibility issue has been identified between MXNet and opencv-python 3.0+.
 We suggest that you always `import cv2` first before `import mxnet` in the entry script.